ms/buildtogether.tech/automation/index.md

 :   For example, most Java editors and IDEs integrate with a build tool called
     <span i="build manager!Ant; Ant; Java!build manager">[Ant][ant]</span>,
     which means they can jump directly to compilation errors when they occur.

+Be very cautious about adding dependencies.
+:   "Reduce, re-use, recycle" is as important for software as it is for daily
+    life, but every library you depend on is one more way for your project to accumulate <span i="technical debt">technical debt</span>.
+Recent
+    research shows that we are all biased toward solving problems by adding things instead of taking them away <cite>Meyvis2021</cite>; checking the packages your project depends on before every release and cutting any you can will prevent a lot of future headaches.

 Always use the build manager---never compile or copy things by hand.
 :   This isn't just for efficiency's sake: if any of the things you need to do